Overview of the ISC Event Bibliography

 We are working on extending the completeness of the Event Bibliography as far as the past and recent instrumentally recorded events are concerned.
 We are also updating the Event Bibliography on a monthly basis as soon as the new publications become available.

 The majority of seismic events are described in just one or two scientific publications, yet a few events have attracted a large number of articles.
-A good recent example is the Wenchuan earthquake of May 12, 2008 that is described in over 800 articles.
+A good recent example is the Tohoku earthquake of March 11, 2011 that is described in over 1100 articles.

 Table 1 shows the first twenty authors with the largest number of event-oriented articles included in the ISC Event Bibliography.
 Please note that this number does not include all articles written by each author and by no means is intended to be viewed as an author ranking.

 As of January 2017, the Event Bibliography database contains over 18,000 references from nearly 500 titles.
 Table 2 lists the first twenty journals containing the largest number of articles included in the ISC Event Bibliography.